$ ~/cicdcalculator

 Which is cheaper at 20 developers?>

 GitHub Actions, usually.
-A 20-developer team running 150 builds per day at 8 minutes Linux average sits around $300 monthly on GitHub Actions Team plan, accounting for the Team seat fee plus overage minutes after the included 3,000.
-The same team on Buildkite Pro lands closer to $420 monthly: 20 seats at $15 is $300, plus four always-on agents at around $30 each.
-Buildkite catches up once build volume rises past about 50,000 monthly minutes or when macOS enters the mix.
+A 20-developer team running 150 builds per day at 8 minutes Linux average sits around $215 monthly on GitHub Actions Team plan: $80 in seats plus roughly $133 of overage at the post-January-2026 rate of $0.006 per minute.
+The same team on Buildkite Pro lands closer to $720 monthly: 20 seats at $30 is $600, plus four always-on agents at around $30 each.
+Buildkite catches up once Linux build volume rises well past 100,000 monthly minutes, or much sooner when macOS enters the mix.

 Which is faster?>